spenserblack/python-print-extended/README.md

 An extended version of the print function.

-The intent is to make it easy to print pretty outputs with an interface that Python beginners who just made their first "Hello World" can use.
+The intent is to make it easy to print pretty outputs, with an interface that Python beginners who just made their first "Hello World" can use.

 You can always use `pprint`, `sys.stderr`, etc., and probably should for